magento/devdocs/guides/v2.1/payments-integrations/vault/token-ui-component-provider.md

 }
 {% endhighlight %}

-This implementation allow to retrieve all available _Payment Token_ details and specify js component for Storefront.
+This implementation allows to retrieve all available Payment Token details and specify the JS component for Storefront.
-Also, as you can see, where are no any details with _Gateway Token_, only _Public Hash_ is used and you can be sure what customer
-_Gateway Token_ won't be shared.

-After component provider creation need to add it to list of available _Vault_ config providers:
+Having created the component provider, you need to add it to the list of available Vault config providers:

 {% highlight xml %}
 <type name="Magento\Vault\Model\Ui\TokensConfigProvider">